 - Breaking blisters - The blisters that form

-during a poison ivy or oak rash outbreak are part of your body's
+during a rash outbreak are part of your body's allergic response

-that could result in a skin infection.
-Keep blistered skin loosely
+in a skin infection.
+Keep blistered skin loosely covered with a

 What you do need to know is that there are two important steps

-that should be taken when treating a poison ivy or oak rash.
+that should be taken while treating poison ivy rash.